-In FY 2017, the SAA continued its efforts to promote usage of the GI Bill.
+In FY 2018, the SAA continued its efforts to promote usage of the GI Bill.
 SAA conducted separation briefings at the Great Lakes Naval Training Center, along with a variety of different education and training benefit briefings at Scott Air Force Base and Rock Island Arsenal.
 In addition, the SAA maintained relationships with both the Illinois Air and Army National Guard by facilitating training at reintegration events while supporting the Army, Marine Corps, and Navy Reserves as applicable.

 The SAA provided Illinois veterans with opportunities to train in approved apprenticeship and OJT training programs.
 These efforts have resulted in Illinois having the most active apprenticeship and OJT program in the nation.
-During FY 2017, the SAA supervised more than 355 active apprenticeship and OJT training facilities and approved 7 new apprenticeship and 53 OJT programs.
+During FY 2018, the SAA supervised more than 360 active apprenticeship and OJT training facilities and approved 60 new apprenticeship and OJT programs.

 The SAA sustains an effort to assist in the monitoring of the Illinois Higher Education Veterans Service Act (P.A.
 96-0133), passed in August 2009, which requires all public colleges and universities with full-time daily attendance of at least 1,000 to conduct a survey of the services and programs that are provided for veterans, active duty military personnel, and their families.
 Additional provisions require schools to appoint a Veterans Coordinator, provide a resource guide, and complete a fiscal impact survey, resulting in positive outcomes for student veterans.
+The Illinois State Approving Agency conducted a one-day conference for Illinois Veterans Coordinators during this past fiscal year.